ise8912/Power-BI/Creating-an-IVisual-:-Cheer-Meter.md

 ####Final Step : Plugin

 A plugin allows this new visualization to be registered with Power BI.
+Add the following to the plugins.ts file located at .\PowerBI-visuals\src\Clients\Visuals\plugins.ts

 ```typescript
 export var cheerMeter: IVisualPlugin = {